Vasectomy Chattanooga, TN

 If there is any chance you may change your mind, the best option is to bank your sperm before the vasectomy.
 If down the line, you have regrets, not to worry.
 The procedure can successfully be reversed if life circumstances change.
 Sperm will begin to appear about 3 months after reversal, but it may take a year to achieve pregnancy after reversal.
 It is important to understand that the likelihood of restored fertility decreases the longer the time between the vasectomy and the reversal.

 You will have no regrets when you choose the exceptional urologic surgeons at UT Urology.
-Choose the regional leaders and experience the comfort of knowing you are in the hands of the best, most experienced surgeons in Chattanooga, Nashville, Knoxville, Tennessee and Atlanta, Georgia.
+Choose the regional leaders and experience the comfort of knowing you are in the hands of the best, most experienced surgeons in Chattanooga, Nashville and Knoxville, Tennessee as well as Huntsville, Alabama and Northern Georgia.

-Contact Dr. Shrid Men’s Health & Microsurgery here today or visit us in Chattanooga, TN to learn more about a vasectomy.
+Contact Dr. Shrid Men’s Health & Microsurgery today or if you are in the Knoxville, Tennessee, Huntsville, Alabama or Northern Georgia area, visit us in Chattanooga, TN to learn more about a vasectomy.